qtumproject/documents/en/QTUM-WebWallet-usage/README.md

 ![Add Delegation](https://user-images.githubusercontent.com/29760787/91503274-10a2d000-e898-11ea-9f58-944b969b9ee4.jpg)

 After the address delegation is published in the next block, reload the wallet to see the address delegation status.
-Click the red "x" button to remove the delegation.
+If you want to remove the delegation at some later time, click the red "x" button to remove the delegation.

 ![Offline Staking Status](https://user-images.githubusercontent.com/29760787/91503321-2ca67180-e898-11ea-9a63-0456f5a87258.jpg)